CarbonInfinity/AiiDA-on-AWS/Section2/connecting-aiida.md

 4. Edit `computer-config.yaml` to reflect the correct path to the key with open permissions
 5. Configure the the computer: `verdi computer configure ssh hpc --config computer-setup.yaml`
 6. Choose the default (hit enter) for all other options
-7. Run: `verdi computer list`
+7. Run: `verdi computer list`.
 You should now see `hpc` in your computer list.

-If so, Congratulations!
+8. 7.
+Run: `verdi computer test`

+If the tests pass - congratulations!
 You have now setup and configured AiiDA to interface with the HPC.
 Next up is running a job on the HPC through AiiDA.

 ## 2.4 Running a job through AiiDA on the HPC